FutureWorkshops/FWTAnnotationManager/README.md

 * iOS 5.0

 ##Features
 Each FWTAnnotationManager has a container view that holds all the annotation views and a model object that stores annotations and exposes, as a MKMapView, few public methods to retrieve views/annotations.
 The container view comes in two distinct types: default and radial.
-The latter is a sleeker and more advanced example for one of the possible ways in which the FWTAnnotationManager can be customised: for each annotation the container view creates a spotlight (a small hole) in the background, matching the position of the annotation view.
+The latter is a sleeker and more advanced example for one of the possible ways in which the FWTAnnotationManager can be customised: for each annotation the container view creates a spotlight (a small gap) in the background, matching the position of the annotation view.

 This project is not yet ARC-ready.